tomchor/pymicra/docs/install.rst

     should adapt the specific commands to your system in case you are using any other Linux distro.

+Most of the required packages already come with python.
+However, packages that generally have to be manually installed beforehand are:

+-  Pandas
+-  Pint
+-  Numpy
+-  Scipy
+-  setuptools (for installation only)

 In order to install Pymicra the ``setuptools`` Python package should be installed.
 If you don't have it installed already you can install it with ``sudo apt install python-setuptools`` or ``sudo pip install setuptools``.